FreeGaussian: Annotation-free Control of Articulated Objects via 3D Gaussian Splats with Flow Derivatives: Introduction

-To address this challenge, we propose \textbf{\ours}, a annotation-free but effective Gaussian splatting method for controllable scene reconstruction, which automatically explores interactable structures and restores controllable scenes from successive frames, without any manual annotations.
-Our novel insight is that \emph{dynamic Gaussian flow under instantaneous motion can be analytically derived from optical flow and camera motion via differential analysis}.
-It enables us to track dynamic Gaussian motion solely relying on camera views in the training process, which allows for localizing controllable structures and providing continuous optimization constraints.
-This innovation streamlines existing controllable view synthesis methods by introducing flow-based priors, eliminating the need for annotations and improving their real-world applicability.
+To address this challenge, we propose \textbf{\ours}, a annotation-free but effective Gaussian splatting method for controllable scene reconstruction, which automatically explores interactable structures and restores scenes from successive frames, without any manual annotations.
+Dynamic Gaussian flow under instantaneous motion can be analytically derived from optical flow and camera egomotion via differential analysis.
+It enables us to localize controllable structures without masks and estimates joint-angle trajectories without any control signals.
+These consistent constraints are folded into training, enabling high-fidelity rendering and fine-grained manipulation of articulated objects while eliminating the need for manual supervision and extending practical applicability to real-world scenes.

-More specifically, in the training stage, \ours directly derive dynamic Gaussians flow from 2D image optical flow and camera-induced camera flow, accumulated with Gaussian projection displacements.
-By tracking the dynamic Gaussian flow, we highlight interactive dynamic 3DGS and obtain their trajectories via HDBSCAN clustering, eliminating the dependence on manual mask annotations.
-To overcome the reliance on 1D control signal inputs, we introduce a \textbf{3D spherical vector controlling scheme} that exploits 3D Gaussian scene representations bypassing dynamic Gaussian trajectories as state representations, aligning with the splatting rasterization pipeline and greatly simplifying the control process.
+More specifically, in the training stage, \ours directly derive dynamic Gaussians flow from optical flow and camera-induced camera flow, accumulated with Gaussian projection displacements.
+By tracking the dynamic Gaussian flow, we highlight interactive dynamic Gaussians and obtain their trajectories via HDBSCAN clustering, eliminating the dependence on manual mask annotations.
+To overcome the reliance on 1D control signal inputs, we introduce a 3D spherical vector controlling scheme that exploits 3D Gaussian scene representations bypassing dynamic Gaussian trajectories as state representations, aligning with the splatting rasterization pipeline and greatly simplifying the control process.
 During the control stage, the Gaussian dynamics are retrieved from the network, given the 3D control vector as input.
-Beyond localizing interactive Gaussians, the \textbf{dynamic Gaussian flow constraints} 3DGS motion between frames, guaranteeing smooth motion and eliminating ghosting artifacts to improve rendering quality.
-To the end, we implement the differentiable dynamic Gaussian flow analysis and constraints in CUDA, and evaluate the effectiveness of the 3D spherical vector controlling scheme on both synthetic and real-world datasets.
+Beyond localizing interactive Gaussians, the dynamic Gaussian flow constraints 3DGS motion between frames, guaranteeing smooth motion and eliminating ghosting artifacts to improve rendering quality.

-Extensive evaluations show that our method outperforms existing methods significantly in both novel view synthesis and scene controlling, enabling more accurate and efficient modeling of interactable content with no annotations.
+Extensive evaluations show that our method outperforms existing methods significantly in both novel view synthesis and articulated object controlling, enabling more accurate and efficient modeling of interactable content with no annotations.
 Contributions can be summarized as follows:

 \begin{itemize}[noitemsep, topsep=10pt, leftmargin=10pt] \item We propose \textbf{\ours}, a novel annotation-free Gaussian Splatting method for controllable scene reconstruction, which automatically explores interactable scene objects with flow priors, and restores scene interactivity without any manual annotations.